Writing a book

-About three further drafts were rejected by Summersdale (Jennifer had left by this point, so I was liaising with Claire Plimmer), and after much to-ing and fro-ing I was finally offered a contract in June 2014.
-When I read the email I jumped up and down squealing on the deck of my boat.
+About three further drafts were rejected by Summersdale (Jennifer had left by this point, so I was liaising with her replacement), and after much to-ing and fro-ing I was finally offered a contract in June 2014.
+Cue excited squeals and jumping up and down.

 One of the clauses of the contract was that the manuscript should not exceed 60,000 words.
 I had already written 110,000 and wasn’t quite finished.
 I negotiated 80,000 as the final word count.
 The final submission was 85,000.

 Cutting that many words was hard work, but very useful.
 I really had to put myself in the reader’s head – some of my favourite parts were deleted because, though they meant a lot to me, they would be inconsequential to someone who didn’t know me.
 And that process was essential for turning it from a barely-readable door-stop to something that people might pick up from the shelf and actually reach the final page.
 I found it similar to what I imagine film editors must go through – I’ve watched the deleted scenes of many of my favourite films, and though the scenes are enjoyable, they are by no means essential to the story.
 Making that distinction when deeply involved in the writing is very tricky.